It is essential to draw a distinction between the security of our customers' data and the security of the infrastructure supporting our customers.

 - Classification of Security Events Guide;

 - Customer Communication Procedures.

-Customers are responsible for maintaining up-to-date and accurate contact information to allow OVHcloud to notify customers in the event there is an incident.
-In addition, they are responsible for their own incident management procedures which impact their infrastructures and could possibly include OVHcloud alert notifications.
+Customers are responsible for maintaining up-to-date and accurate contact information to allow OVHcloud to notify customers in the event an incident occurs.
+In addition, customers are responsible for their own incident management procedures impacting their infrastructures which possibly could include OVHcloud alert notifications.

 OVHcloud commits to managing vulnerability assessments in its capacity as a hosting provider.

 OVHcloud monitors for new vulnerabilities and their remediation via:

 - Manufacturers / publishers' vulnerability alerts & patch management;

 - Incidents identified by Operations teams, third parties, and/or customers; and